 I grew up just outside of Chicago, where I began practicing yoga in high school.
 After years exploring on my mat, I completed my first 200-hour yoga teacher training through CorePower Yoga in Chicago.
-I then deepened my understanding of yoga with two more teacher trainings in Seattle, Washington.
-My partner and I moved to Grand Rapids in 2014, and I opened Kula Yoga not long after.
-My classes are both accessible and challenging, with a strong focus on safe alignment, steady breath, pushing limits, and really tapping into the fluid flow that is Vinyasa.
+I then deepened my understanding of yoga with two more 200-hr trainings while living in Seattle.
+My family and I moved to Grand Rapids in 2014, and I opened Kula Yoga not long after.
+My classes are both accessible and challenging, with a strong focus on safe alignment, steady breath, pushing limits, and really tapping into the fluid flow that is Vinyasa yoga.
 I created Kula, because I wanted to provide Grand Rapids a warm, welcoming, beautiful space to explore all that yoga has to offer.
 Kula is the spot where you can show up on your mat, just as you are, move with your breath, and spend time with your neighbors.
 It’s a true honor to serve you.